estelleweinstock/kg_matching/README.md

 is due to easier parallel execution of models.
 Also, it contains the postprocessing steps.
 - Model Functions: Here, general models and functions to run them are contained. helper_funcs.py contains several helper functions. losses.py contains all tested loss versions. model_definitions.py contains the model definitions.
-- Results: This folder contains a selection of some trained models and training results.
+- Results (on stick): This folder contains a selection of some trained models and training results.
 Also, a translation of the most important model runs is contained.